hci-gnomex/gnomex/README_INSTALL.txt

      (http://www.adobe.com/support/documentation/en/flex/3/releasenotes_flex3_sdk.html#Datavisualization)

-2. Modify build.properties
+2. Modify /path/to/gnomex/build.properties
    - Set FLEX_HOME to the directory containing the Flex SDK.
    - Set orion.dir to the directory of orion

 3. Run Ant build on build.xml with target=ALL
-   >cd path/to/gnomex_source
+   >cd path/to/gnomex
    >ant all

 4. A new gnomex.ear file will be placed in path/to/orion/applications.